Presentation

 13. Use Silence Intentionally

-Starting with silence requires confidence, but it creates a sense of gravitas.
-It prepares your audience to listen intently and reinforces your presence.
+Starting with silence requires confidence, but it can create a sense of gravitas.
+It helps the audience settle, look up, and listen with intention.
+Used well, a short pause reinforces your presence before you say a single word.

 14. Tie in a Historical Event